mr-kundan19/Email-marketing.github.io/README.md

-#use css file and kundan.png file in a seperate folder mrkk
+use css file and kundan.png file in a seperate folder mrkk this is an email auto bot app